 If you are still unclear about what to do: ask a question on the Slicer Forum.
 In addition to describing the specific question, it helps if you describe the context of your question (who you are, what you are working on, why it is important, what is the overall goal of your project).
 Knowing more about you and your project increases the chance that somebody volunteers to answer the question and you may get a more relevant answer.

 Support category).
-If you are sure that Slicer is not working as intended then file a bug report in the Slicer issue tracker.
+If you are sure that Slicer is not working as intended then submit a bug report in the Slicer issue tracker.

 Don’t be anonymous: real people trying hard to solve real problems are more likely to get valuable help.
 If you tell about yourself and your project then it may get more attention and the problem may be resolved sooner.

-If you cannot find a similar topic on the Slicer forum, write a post in the Feature request category to discuss it with Slicer developers and community members.
+If you cannot find a similar feature request, then write a post in the Feature request category to discuss it with Slicer developers and community members.

 If you write about yourself and your project then there is a higher chance that your request will be worked on.
 Describe what assistance you can offer for the implementation (your own time, funding, etc.).

 I would like to let the Slicer community know, how Slicer helped me in my research